ashwnkumar/frames-by-ashwn/README.md

 frames by ashwn Portfolio website

->Download files
+>Download files |
->Open in Visual Studio Code
+>Open in Visual Studio Code |
->Run command 'npm run dev' in Terminal
+>Run command 'npm run dev' in Terminal |
->Naviate to the localhost to view website
+>Navigate to the localhost to view website